vinnyroca/CodeandMediaArt/docs/exercises/01_LightandColor.md

 ### Submit to Discord:

 1. An image of your abstract composition
-2. You p5 Edit link
+2. Your p5 Edit link
 3. Text of your *Dividing the Light* instructions.